Explore our portfolio

 Long-lasting safety and wellbeing

-Our Safety, Health, Environment and Wellbeing (SHEW) advisory service combines a team of leading-edge multidisciplinary technical experts with our engineering heritage to help clients achieve their health, safety, and wellbeing goals using an approach to influence behaviour and culture.
+Our Safety, Health, Environment and Wellbeing (SHEW) advisory service combines leading-edge multidisciplinary technical experts with our engineering heritage to help achieve health, safety, and wellbeing goals using an approach to influence behaviour and culture.

-With a target of Zero Harm, this coaching, challenging, and supporting approach to safety and wellbeing pushes boundaries to make a real difference with an equal focus on emotional and physical harm.
+With a target of Zero Harm, this coaching, challenging, and supporting approach pushes boundaries to make a real difference with an equal focus on emotional and physical harm.

-We work closely with our clients and partners, immersed within organisations, to align and apply standards across supply chains and the communities which defence programmes touch.
+We work closely with clients and partners to align and apply standards across supply chains and the communities defence programmes touch.
+In this way, we positively influence the safety and wellbeing standards that impact those who design, construct, maintain, and operate defence assets.

 Delivering sustainably